lulurun/earthworm/README.md

 * post the data to developer defined function
 * pass the url to next scraper

-`kickoff` takes start url and scraper, kickoff the crawling process and wait until the work is done.
+`kickoff` takes a url and a scraper, kicks off the crawling process.
+During the crawling process, new scrapers (scraping job) will be generated and scheduled by `kickoff` function.
+The crawling process stops when there is no more scraping job.

 # Qucik start & Running the Examples